 Radishes are small plants that can be easily planted amid zucchini, it repels squash vine borers and beetles.
-Radishes are often considered workhouse of the garden.
+Radishes are often considered the workhorse of the garden.
 These are great companion plants for summer squash and zucchini, it helps repel common zucchini pests like aphids, squash bugs, cucumber beetles and others.

 Corn and zucchini make ultimate companions.
-Corn and squash make a good garden friend and they both have the same moisture and soil fertility requirement which makes it impeccable neighbours for zucchini.
+Corn and squash make a good garden friend and they both have the same moisture and soil fertility requirement which makes them impeccable neighbors for zucchini.

 Beans fix nitrogen levels in the soil to balance the pH level and zucchini loves nitrogen which makes beans a good example of companion plants to grow with zucchini.

-Peas do the same thing as beans, it adds nitrogen to the soil which balances the pH level.
+Peas do the same thing as beans, They add nitrogen to the soil that helps balances the pH level.

-Aromatic herbs like oregano and marjoram are great at repelling pest like cabbage moth.
+Aromatic herbs like oregano and marjoram are great at repelling pests like cabbage moth.
 Oregano can be planted between rows of zucchini for beneficial purposes and it is also good around asparagus and basil.

 This companion plant is said to repel worms and attract beneficial insects such as bees and tiny wasps.

 Zucchini and cucumber are from the same family so these two can be planted together in your vegetable garden.
 Planting cucumber with zucchini as companion plants can help increase the overall density of what you can grow in a small plot and you will yield a more productive crop.

 Nasturtiums are colorful and vibrant flowers to have in your garden, it is usually planted as companion plants to attract aphids and drive them away from the crops.
 They attract beneficial pollinators to the garden and while this may seem counterintuitive, gardeners purposefully plant nasturtiums as a host to protect nearby plants that are bothered by aphids.